Currency:

 2. Add noindex and nofollow tags to the subpage in question.

-Use noindex and nofollow tags as an easier solution to exclude an unwanted subpage from search engine results.
+Use noindex and nofollow tags as an easier solution to exclude unwanted subpages from search engine results.

-Using meta tags to prevent the selected subpage from appearing is effective and simple.
+Using meta tags to prevent the selected subpage from appearing is efficient and simple.

-Actually, it's a simple "copy/paste" if you're using a suitable content management system (CMS).
+It's actually a simple "copy/paste" if you're using the right content management system (CMS).

 The tags that allow you to do this are called noindex and nofollow.

-Before I explain how to properly use noindex and nofollow, I will explain the differences between the two tags.
+Before explaining how to use noindex and nofollow correctly, I will explain the differences between these two tags.

 They look similar, but they are two completely different directives.
 They can be used together or separately, but what do they really mean?